Logo image

 Spheres of resonance: How consumers contribute to atmosphere’s dynamics and plurality

-Joonas Rokka, Brigitte Auriacombe, Éric J. Arnould and Maíra Lopes
+Joonas Rokka, Brigitte Auriacombe, Éric J. Arnould Maíra Lopes

 Marketing Theory